audubongit/multispecies_connectivity_risk/README.md

 Please refer to descriptions at the top of each R script for more details, including directions to run each script.

 ### Full_outputs: contains 3 outputs from the full analysis of 112 species:
-1. MSMC_est_fullanalysis.csv: multispecies connectivity estimates and associated uncertainties (if relevant; for connections with >1 species)
+1. MSMC_est_fullanalysis.csv: multispecies connectivity estimates and associated uncertainties (80 and 95% bootstrapped CIs for weighted means, i.e. connections with > 1 species; 95% CI for unweighted means, i.e. connections with 1 species)
-2. Risk_components_fullanalysis.csv: estimates of risk and its components for all 921 connections
+3. Risk_components_fullanalysis.csv: estimates of risk and its components for all 921 connections
-3. Studysp_groups_fullanalysis.csv: species associated with each connection (group) for the full analysis
+4. Studysp_groups_fullanalysis.csv: species associated with each connection (group) for the full analysis